 Evers, who is trained as a nurse, bookkeeper and database programmer, says she wants to attract business, and cut both spending and taxes.
 She calls for "more freedom" and "more grassroots," but specific policies are scant on her webpage.

 Chumber has worked as a realtor for the past 19 years.
 He says he wants the city to focus on enhancing core services such as transit, police and fire services.
 His priorities include maintaining infrastructure and improving snow clearance while using technology to reduce associated costs.
 Chumber also wants to build an LRT expansion to the airport and reopen a downtown police station.

-Candidate(s) without campaign pages:
+Candidate(s) without a campaign page: